 7 Success Habits to Power Up Your Day

-I have struggled with my own productivity at times and I have come up with 7 ideas to help power up your day.
+I have struggled with my own productivity at times and I have come up with 7 success habits to help power up your day.

 1. Make Music Playlists to Fuel your Purpose

 Use soothing music when you need to de-stress or center yourself, such as during meditation or while working on the computer.